 Western cultural dominance of visual aesthetics and epistemology, Lauryn’s artistic practice primarily explore non-visual modalities and perception.
 She has previously examined the influence of the physical and socio-cultural dynamics of space on body perception and affect through site-specific interventions, such as Occupation Sonore (Montreal, 2007) Hotel California (The Hague, 2010) and tactile sound installations, for instance Internal Earthquake (Berlin, 2014).

-Recently, Lauryn focuses on the affective, aesthetic and social potential of human body scent through installations and performances modeled after scientific experiments.
+Recently, Lauryn shifted her focus on the affective, aesthetic and social potential of human body scent through installations and performances that draw from scientific experiments.
 By scrutinizing perceptions of peoples’ scent, her work intends to raise awareness about the diversity of body scent, and to counter moral judgements.
 This series started with the olfactory dating performance Love Sweat Love ( co-production: Mediamatic, Amsterdam, 2016).
 At the Creative Innovation: Art meets Science program (WUR, 2018), Lauryn developed Eat Me—a performative experiment that asks how body scent makes us feel if we were to eat it.

 Currently, Lauryn conceives the olfactory performative experiment—Smell Feel Match for “Experiment Zukunft” at Kunsthalle Rostock (Spring 2019).
 Smell Feel Match will create matches based on concordances, suggesting new potential friends sparking an exploration of existing friendships through olfactory perception and evaluation of others’ body scent.